Canceled flights mar first weekend of summer for travelers

 That was down 9% from the same days in 2019, but an increase of almost 25% over last year.
 Crowds of just under 2.4 million on both Thursday and Friday nearly matched the pandemic high set on the Sunday after Thanksgiving last year.

-Delta did not immediately comment Tuesday about its weekend troubles.
-Last week, the Atlanta-based airline said it was being challenged by several factors including rising COVID-19 cases among workers, and it trimmed its July and August schedules in an effort to improve reliability.
+Delta, when asked to comment Tuesday about its weekend troubles, pointed to a statement it issued last week.
+The Atlanta airline said it was being challenged by several factors including rising COVID-19 cases among workers, and it trimmed its July and August schedules in an effort to improve reliability.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.